 When the Company receives consideration, or when such consideration is unconditionally due, from a customer prior to delivering goods or services to the customer under the terms of a Customer Agreement, the Company records deferred revenue.
 Such deferred revenue consists of amounts for which the criteria for revenue recognition have not yet been met and includes amounts that are collected or assigned from customers, including upfront deposits and prepayments, and rebates.
-Deferred revenue relating to financing components represents the cumulative excess of interest expense recorded on financing component elements over the related revenue recognized to date and will eventually net to zero by the end of the initial term.
+Deferred revenue recognized to date and will eventually net to zero by the end of the initial term.
 Amounts received related to the sales of SRECs which have not yet been delivered to the counterparty are recorded as deferred revenue.